Darker than Black: Shikkoku no Hana

 Darker than Black: Shikkoku no Hana (DARKER THAN BLACK-漆黒の花-, Dākā Zan Burakku Shikkoku no Hana) is a Japanese manga written and illustrated by Yuji Iwahara.
-The series is a spin-off of the 2007 anime series Darker than Black and focuses on the assassin, Hei, who hunts a man named Harvest.
+The series is a spin-off to the 2007 anime series Darker than Black and focuses on the assassin, Hei, who hunts a man named Harvest.
 In the story, Harvest is creating several super-powered humans known as Contractors by using a plant filled with supernatural elements known as the "Black Dendelion."